hellohaptik/docs_haptik/docs/other/sla.md

 title: Support
 ---

-We all need support while using a product.
-When a user has issues, they can reach out to our support system to get their resolution.
+If you have questions or run into technical issues while using Haptik, you can access our guides and tutorials for self-guided instructions and troubleshooting tips.
+We also provide additional support via bot or email.
 The issues could be of varied types from product usage, to technical support to other things.

-**So, how do we reach out to Haptik Support?**
-Everyone can reach out to Haptik’s Support by using either of this -
-- Dropping a mail to **support@haptik.ai**
-- Reaching out to Support Bot that resides within the Platform under the name of **Help**.

-**When should we reach out to Haptik Support?**
+In this article, you'll learn how to contact our Support team and find resources to help you with your Haptik account.

+**Access the guides and tutorials**

+Use our comprehensive documentation to self-guide through features and keep moving forward without any wait.

+To access the guides and tutorials, click [**here**](https://docs.haptik.ai/).

+**How to contact technical support?**

+To get help, you must be logged in and go through our [**HELP section**](https://docs.haptik.ai/other/supportbot) or send us an email at **support@haptik.ai**.
+When you log in to your account, we’re able to personalize your support experience.

+To contact our support team, follow these steps -

-Facing any type of problem with the platform.
+- After you've logged in, find the [**HELP section**](https://docs.haptik.ai/other/supportbot) in any screen of the platform.
+- All you need to do is fill out the required fields and submit your question/issue.
+We’ll get back to you soon.

 Support Bot captures every detail of the issue along with the severity.

 ## Severity & Response Time

-Technical support is provided for the Haptik Service offering during the subscription period and is not available as a separate offering.
+Technical support is provided by Haptik during the subscription period and is not available as a separate offering.

 <table>
   <th>Severity</th>